City Water Plant

 Lab testing helps to determine the quality of the water coming into the plant from the Castle Hayne Aquifer and water that has been treated at the plant.

-After the nanofiltration process is complete, water is treated with a bio scrubbing system ,which uses a safe chemical to eliminate any naturally occurring odors that remain.
+After the nanofiltration process is complete, water is treated with a bio scrubbing system, which uses a safe chemical to eliminate any naturally occurring odors that remain.
 After odor removal, water is disinfected, conditioned, and the pH is adjusted.
 Thoroughly cleansed water is held in a 2 million gallon container before distribution.

-Water Plant Open House
+Water Plant Grand Opening

 The City celebrated the opening of the Water Treatment Plant on August 3, 2011.
 Residents and business and community leaders were in attendance to see City Council and the mayor 'turn on the taps'.